History of Bukhara: Emirate of Bukhara (1785–1920)

 Bukhara played a role in The Great Game between the Russian and the British Empires.
 Charles Stoddart and Arthur Conolly were imprisoned there by the Emir, first thrown into a vermin pit for months, and then beheaded outside the Citadel.
 Joseph Wolff, known as the Eccentric Missionary, escaped a similar fate when he came looking for them in 1845.
 Eventually it became a colonial acquisition of the Russian Empire.

 In the 19th century, Bukhara continued to play a significant part in regional cultural and religious life.
 The French Orientalist Jean Jacques Pierre Desmaisons visited the city disguised as a Muslim merchant in 1834.

+For several centuries, the cities of Bukhara and Khiva were known as major centers of the slave trade, and the Bukhara slave trade, alongside the neighboring slave trade in Khiva, has been referred to as the "slave capitals of the world".

 The last Emir of Bukhara was Muhammad Alim Khan (1880–1944).
 The Trans-Caspian railway was built through the city in the late 19th century.
 The nearest station is at Kagan, a dozen miles away, but the emir had a private spur built to Bukhara itself.